vipulasri/strapi-cache/README.md

     enabled: true,
     config: {
       debug: false, // Enable debug logs
-      max: 1000, // Maximum number of items in the cache
+      max: 1000, // Maximum number of items in the cache (only for memory cache)
       ttl: 1000 * 60 * 60, // Time to live for cache items (1 hour)
-      size: 1024 * 1024 * 1024, // Maximum size of the cache (1 GB)
+      size: 1024 * 1024 * 1024, // Maximum size of the cache (1 GB) (only for memory cache)
-      allowStale: false, // Allow stale cache items
+      allowStale: false, // Allow stale cache items (only for memory cache)
       cacheableRoutes: ['/api/products', '/api/categories'], // Caches routes which start with these paths (if empty array, all '/api' routes are cached)
+      provider: 'memory', // Cache provider ('memory' or 'redis')
+      redisUrl: env('REDIS_URL', 'redis://localhost:6379'), // Redis URL (if using Redis)
       },
   },
 ```

 ## 🗂️ How It Works

-- **In-Memory Storage**: The plugin keeps cached data in memory using an LRU strategy.
-It checks the cache before querying the database.
+- **Storage**: The plugin keeps cached data in memory or Redis, depending on the configuration.
-- **Powered by `lru-cache`**: Uses the popular `lru-cache` library for managing the cache efficiently.
+- **Packages**: Uses [lru-cache](https://github.com/isaacs/node-lru-cache) for in-memory cache.
+Uses [ioredis](https://github.com/redis/ioredis) for Redis caching.
 - **Automatic Invalidation**: Cache is cleared automatically when content is updated, deleted, or created.
 (GraphQL cache clears on any content update.)
 - **`no-cache` Header Support**: Respects the `no-cache` header, letting you skip the cache by setting `Cache-Control: no-cache` in your request.
 - **Default Cached Requests**: By default, caches all GET requests to `/api` and POST requests to `/graphql`.
-You can customize which content types to cache in the settings (only for GET requests).
+You can customize which content types to cache in the config (only for GET requests).

 ## 🔮 Planned Features